DODOEX/docs/docs/pmm.md

 **Fully customizable and free market making**

-This use case is intended for the experienced and ambitious market makers (both institutions and individuals), who want the highest degree of freedom and customizability possible to execute their own market making strategies.
+This use case is intended for experienced and ambitious market makers (both institutions and individuals), who want the highest degree of freedom and customizability possible to execute their own market making strategies.
 In this use case, all liquidity in the liquidity pools belongs to the market makers themselves and they also have full control over all the pool parameters.
 Market makers can dynamically adjust the asset price by changing these parameters based on their assessment of market sentiment, valuation, and other factors.
 Moreover, market makers can deposit to and withdraw from these liquidity pools in arbitrary ratios, without affecting the asset price.

 For a more concrete example, a ETH/USDT market maker in this use case can choose to market-make near ETH=700USDT with a very small k in order to provide highly competitive liquidity and earn considerable transaction/swap fees from trading activity.
 When the market maker foresees or predicts an increase in ETH price, they can then react accordingly by removing some ETH from their pool to reduce their market risk exposure.
-This maneuver does not affect the liquidity on the USDT side, however, so trading activity can resume as usual.
+This maneuver does not affect the liquidity on the USDT side, however, so trading activity can continue as usual.

-This use case also applies to issuers of new assets, who can choose to deposit the tokens they are issuing only without any capital (e.g. ETH, USDT, or other stablecoins).
+This use case also applies to issuers of new assets, who can choose to only deposit the tokens they are issuing, without any capital (e.g. ETH, USDT, or other stablecoins).
 They can set the initial offering price and a small k to ensure low price elasticity, so that the token price does not fluctuate too dramatically due to the influx of trading activity.
 This design also means that when token issuers need capital for development and operations, they can simply withdraw capital from the liquidity pool without affecting the sell-side liquidity.

-The only configuration required for this use case is that
+The only configuration required for this use case is that:

-- Deposits/Withdrawals are set so that only market makers (owners/creators of the pools) are allowed to perform such operations
+- Deposits/Withdrawals are set so that only market makers (owners/creators of the pools) are allowed to perform such operations.

-- Single-token liquidity provision/removal is allowed
+- Single-token liquidity provision/removal is allowed.

 We call this use case the [DODO Private Pool](./privatePool).